OpenSociocracy/documentation-website/docs/quick-start/index.md

 # Kickstart Your Sociocracy Efforts

-The guides below help you get up and running with Sociocracy.
+Use these quick starts to launch your Sociocracy projects.

+* Define how you will track or log your activities.
+* Get a baseline understanding of drivers and domains.
+* Iterate through proposals, decisions and agreements.
+* Check your progress with periodic peer reviews.

 ## Keep a Logbook - Build on Your Efforts

-Logbooks store all information relevant for running an organization and its teams.
-The logbook is accessible to all members of an organization, and information is kept confidential only when needed.
+If you don't track and organize your activities you won't be able to improve the process or measure its value.
+It is ok to start with a simple solution while you determine the people and processes that will be used.
 We provide free logbook templates to get you started.

 [Get started](/quick-start/keeping-a-sociocracy-logbook/)

-## Defining Drivers - Understanding the WHY
+## Defining Drivers - Understanding WHY

 [Get started](/quick-start/defining-business-drivers/)